yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

     >}}

 {{< single-title-imgs
-    "From left to right, Mario + Rabbids Kingdom Battle, Pokémon Scarlet, and Yoshi's Crafted World" "./rf6.png"
+    "From left to right or top to bottom on phones, Mario + Rabbids Kingdom Battle, Pokémon Scarlet, and Yoshi's Crafted World"
+    "./rf6.png"
     "./rf7.png"
     "./rf8.png"